delattrepa/oSCillo/README.md

 * oSCillo take a text config file to select whitch column to plot and the scale
 * oSCillo can plot 6 lines in real time from serial input
 * oSCillo est écrit par un français
 * oSCillo is developped in order to follow linear and angular acceleration and north direction
+* oSCillo have a wiki and screenshot